Access to Justice: Delivering Restorative Justice for hate crime

 Thirdly, we want to analyse the implications, if any, of this work for Government policy on tackling hate crime.

 Solely putting hate crime offenders into custody is unlikely to resolve the harm caused or stop the prejudice that caused the crime.
 Used alongside any punishment, Restorative Justice has the potential to really identify and address the harms caused.
 This is because it lets victims take back control by telling their story and having their voices heard.
 The reality of victims’ suffering is brought into focus for offenders.
 This allows them to see the humanity in their victims and helping them to change.

-We are delighted to be working with Lancashire.
-They have a proven track record on RJ and enthusiasm to provide sector-leading support to victims.
+We are delighted to be working with Lancashire, Cambridgeshire and Avon & Somerset.
+They all have shown an enthusiasm to provide sector-leading support to victims.

 If you are interested in finding out more about Access to Justice: Hate Crime and RJ, get in touch with firstname.lastname@example.org

 This work is funded by Barrow Cadbury Trust